Mahesh-yada/Blackjack/README.md

-Introduction:

-Blackjack is a popular gambling card game in which players attempt to make a hand as close as possible to a sum of 21 without going over.
+This project implements a simple simulator for the popular gambling card game, Blackjack.
+Blackjack is a game of skill and strategy where players aim to create a hand as close as possible to a sum of 21 without exceeding it.
+The simulator provides a platform to play Blackjack against a computerized dealer, following the standard rules of the game.

-Each player is dealt an initial hand of 2 cards.
-The first player may then choose to "hit" (draw another card into their hand) or "stand" (keep their current hand), and play passes to the next player.
-A player may hit as many times as they want, but if they go over 21, they "bust" - or automatically lose.

-The dealer plays their turn last.
-The dealer plays by a fixed set of rules.
-They must stand if their hand is 17 or over.
-Otherwise, they must continue to hit until they reach 17 or bust.

-Scoring:

-In determining hand totals, cards get the following values:
+Features:

+Gameplay Mechanics:

+Players are dealt an initial hand of 2 cards.
+Players can choose to "hit" (draw another card) or "stand" (keep their current hand).
+Dealer plays according to fixed rules: stand on 17 or higher, hit otherwise.

+Scoring System:

-    All face cards (Jacks, Queens, and Kings) are worth 10.
+Face cards (Jacks, Queens, Kings) are worth 10 points each.
-    Aces can count as either 1 or 11, but for the purposes of our blackjack program, aces are always worth 11.
-    All other cards have the value shown on the card (ie 2 will be worth 2, 3 will be worth 3, and so on).
+Aces are worth 11 points.
+All other cards are worth their numerical value.

 Outcomes:

-Each player (excluding the dealer) has one of the three possible outcomes:
+Players can experience one of three outcomes: Win, Lose, or Push.

-    Lose: any player who busts or has a hand value less than the dealer, loses.
+Win: Player has a hand value greater than the dealer without busting.
-    Win: any player who does not bust and has a hand value greater than the dealer, wins.
+Lose: Player busts or has a hand value less than the dealer.
-    Push: any player who does not bust and has a hand value matching the dealer, pushes (ties).
+Push: Player's hand value matches that of the dealer.

+Project Structure:

+blackjack.py: Main script implementing the Blackjack game logic. player.py: Class representing a player in the game. deck.py: Class representing a deck of cards.
+README.md: Documentation and usage instructions.

+Usage:

+Run blackjack.py.
+Follow the prompts to play Blackjack against the computerized dealer.
+Make choices to hit or stand based on your hand and the dealer's visible card.
+The game will determine the outcome based on the rules and display the result.

+Contributing:

+Contributions, bug fixes, and suggestions are welcome.
+Fork the repository, make your changes, and submit a pull request.

+License:

+This project is licensed under the MIT License.

 If you'd prefer a video explanation of the game check one out here: https://www.youtube.com/watch?v=qd5oc9hLrXg